ianunruh/monitoring/README.md

 This makes it easier for people to solve issues during evaluation, as well as prepare for deploying the applications into staging and production environments.

+I won't accept scripts for the following applications.
+These applications are either too old or too bloated for cloud monitoring.

+- Nagios
+- Zabbix

 ## Contributing

 Want to add additional scripts?
 Improve existing scenarios?
 Just fork it, and submit a pull request.
 It's that simple.